On-site Wastewater Treatment Systems

 San Juan Basin Public Health (SJBPH) is the regulatory authority for on-site wastewater treatment system (OWTS) permitting in La Plata, Archuleta, and San Juan Counties.
 SJBPH has regulated OWTS, also known as septic systems, since 1967.
 Due to updated State of Colorado standards, SJBPH adopted new local Regulations that went into effect on Jan.
 1, 2018.

 - Colorado’s Regulation 43 (contains most of the design standards for OWTS)

 - Frequently Asked Questions about OWTS

-NOTE: On Jan.
-1, 2019, it will be mandatory in all three counties to have most OWTS inspected prior to sale.
+NOTE: As of Jan.
+1, 2019, it is mandatory in all three counties to have most OWTS inspected prior to sale.
 Click the “Transfer of Title” tab below for more information on getting your property ready for sale under the new requirements, and for Inspection Forms, Applications, and a list of local inspectors.

-Application forms and further information for Permitting, Inspections, and Installer and Cleaner Licenses can be found on the appropriate tabs below.
+Application forms and further information for Permitting, Inspections, Installer and Cleaner Licenses, and the availability of Personal Information in our database can be found on the appropriate tabs below.